My Search for a Cabinet Door Drying Rack

 The spray rack comes with two plastic grippers for carrying a painted door from the spray rack to the drying rack.
 The plastic grippers are textured to keep them from sliding off door edges when carrying a door.

 Rack Functionality and Assembly

-Assembly is easy and took me about ten minutes with a wrench.
+Assembly is easy and took me about 10 minutes with a wrench.
 The only tedious part is installing the plastic caps on the ends of each bar.
-It's important to make sure the assembly is level otherwise the cabinet doors won't be positioned evenly when placed on the rack for storage.
+That was annoying and time consuming, but you only have to do it one time.
+It's important to make sure the assembly of the parts is level at the end; otherwise, the cabinet doors won't lay flat when placed on the racks for storage.